Ultrasound of the Lower Limb 14-16 May – Resources

 Welcome!

-Below are a number of resources relevant to Ultrasound of the Lower Limb.
-You’ll find that our course will cover things comprehensively, but if you want to enhance your learning further, you’ll find them useful.
+Below you’ll find information and resources relevant to MSK US of the Lower Limb.
+You’ll find that we’ll cover things comprehensively, but if you want to get the most out of your course, you’ll find many of these resources and readings useful.

 Ultrasound basic physics, settings and artifacts